1ceb3rg/checkout-my-resume/README.md

 1. Create a free account at [Sanity](https://sanity.io).
 2. Generate an API token
 3. Set the API information in `web/.env.local`
+4. Create a resume, person and at least one section and job.
 ### Airtable

 1. Copy the base from this the template [here](https://www.airtable.com/universe/exphh8msDvb8QxQf7/checkout-my-resume)
+2. Change the formula for the link field to your website and <your-name>
+3. Change the formula for localhost to <your-name>